Skip to Content

 • Transition agriculture in livestock production

-• Waste management & utilization
+• Waste management & utilisation

-• Socio-economic aspects of Red Meat Industry
+• Socio-economic aspects of the Red Meat Industry

 Species: The research must apply only to Cattle, Sheep & Goats.